 It is available in 8-oz bags, which is enough for dozens of average concrete countertop projects.
 VMA should not need to be used for every project, as explained below.

 VMA is one of the few concrete ingredients that does not need to be precisely dosed by weight.
 If your mix is too fluid or showing signs of segregation, simply sprinkle about 1/8 teaspoon (about 1/2 gram) into your mix, mix for 30 seconds, and observe the viscosity.
 Add more very gradually if needed.

 If the mix becomes too stiff, you can counteract the effects of the VMA with superplasticizer.

 Addition of small amounts of VMA and superplasticizer will not affect strength, set time or color of the concrete.
 However, if you add too much of either, then strength, set time and particularly color can be affected.

-See the superplasticizer product for details of how to use it properly.
 A common mistake is adding too much superplasticizer, because it has to be mixed for 2-5 minutes, and then having to add a lot of VMA.
 That can be avoided by mixing for 2-5 minutes and then judging consistency and whether VMA is needed.